Program

 The application takes about 30 minutes to complete.
 You may save your application and return to it later.

-At the end of the application, you will need to pay a non-refundable $120 application fee unless you qualify for an application fee waiver*.
+At the end of the application, you will need to pay a non-refundable application fee: $125 for domestic students and $145 for international students, unless you qualify for an application fee waiver*.

 * You must apply separately for the application fee waiver, and the portal to apply for the waiver will be available soon.
 Applicants will need to apply early to be considered, as we have a limited number of waivers available.
 Our Admissions Committee will review the applications based on financial need and other criteria to decide who receives the waiver.